kasir-barati/you-say/README.md

 ## Start the application

-Run `nx start:docker backend` to start the development server.
+Run `nx dev backend` to start the development server.
 Happy coding!

-## Build for production
+## Build

+**Note**, we usually do not have to involve ourselves with these commands since we just wanted to develop the app in our local env via utilizing docker compose and for prod we will use tools such as CI/CD.
+But for you to have a better understanding I wrote this part.
+BTW the image for both prod and dev env have the same tag and version.

+### Build the NestJS app with tsc

 Run `nx build backend` to build the application.
-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.
+The build artifacts are stored in the output directory (`./dist/`), ready to be deployed.

+### Build the docker image for backend app in dev env

+Run `nx build:dev:docker backend`

+### Build the docker image for backend app in prod env

+Run `nx build:docker backend`

 ## Cleanup backend